JoshuaKento/Codex/README.md

 python pomodoro_timer.py
 ```

-The circular ring consists of sixty narrow arcs.
-Each one corresponds to a
+The circular ring is a smooth outline representing sixty minutes.
+Clicking
-minute of time.
-Clicking anywhere along the ring selects that many minutes and
+anywhere along the ring selects that many minutes and starts the countdown.
-starts the countdown.
-The timer remains synchronized with the system clock,
+The timer remains synchronized with the system clock, ensuring that each
-ensuring that each second ticks in real time.
+second ticks in real time.